paigematheson14/MARCH_refgenome_blowflies/README.md

 # step 13: purge haplotigs
 busco revealed that there were quite a few duplicated genes, so we will purge haplotigs to try and remove them

 1. First align the fastq files to the fasta sequences to generate .paf files.
 Make a folder for each sample and do the code in those folders.
 I was doing it all in one big conglomerate folder and it kept overlapping and creating problems lol.
 I would recommend completing all of the steps for each sample one at a time rather than doing each step for each sample at the same time (i.e., do all the steps for sample one and then all the steps for sample 2).
+Needed like 72 hours to run!!!!
+Ended up timing out quite a few times

 ```
 #!/bin/bash -e